 Our people are fundamental to our success.
 We invest in their career development and overall well-being by promoting from within, providing excellent employee benefits and offering ownership opportunities to outstanding individuals.
 We take pride in knowing that our employees are happy.
 We embrace them, not just as workers, but members of our Food Fight family.

 Community and Philanthropy

 Our business is about more than providing exceptional dining experiences, it’s about giving back to the community we love.
-Throughout the year, all of our restaurants donate gift cards, food and services to worthy organizations.
+Throughout the year, all of our restaurants donate gift cards, food and services to local agencies and organizations.
 Be it hosting non-profit events, chef auctions, or special fundraisers, our restaurants continually find new and creative ways to give back to their communities.
-We have ongoing partnerships with groups like the Second Harvest Food Bank and Dane County’s – Meals On Wheels.
-Through monies raised at our Sweet Revolutions event, we were able to donate substantial funds to a local Meals on Wheels program through Home Health United where all meals are proudly made by Market Street Diner, a member of the Food Fight family.
+We have ongoing partnerships with groups like the Second Harvest Food Bank, Centro Hispano and Dane County’s – Meals On Wheels.

 Food Fight was born on the main avenue that runs through this vibrant, historic neighborhood.
 For 25 years we called the corner of Atwood and Winnebago home.
 But time marches on, and in 2016 Food Fight Restaurant Group outgrew the original office and moved to Monona Drive just down the road.

 The Schenks-Atwood neighborhood still feels like home, but the Monona community has welcomed us with open arms.
 This wonderful sense of community can be felt throughout Madison.
 That’s why, no matter where we are, we are proud to support our local Madison communities.